makrai/notes/lin1909-sentc-embed-nneigh-overap.md

     What you can cram into a single vector: Probing sentence embeddings for lin
   * extrinsic (e.g., GLUE; Wang+ 2019)
   * Our approach, nearest neighbor overlap (N2O), is something different
-    * linguistics~ and task-agnostic manner, using only a large unannotated
+    * linguistics~ and task-agnostic manner, using only a large unannotated corp
     * By drawing a random sample of queries from the corpus itself
 * applications such as
   * text clustering (Cutting+ 1992),